yatest/power-rankings/README.md

+# LoL Global Power Rankings
-Entry for LoL AWS Global Power Rankings Hackathon
+Entry for LoL AWS Global Power Rankings Hackathon.

 Calculates rankings for pro teams prior to Worlds 2023 using data from 2020 onwards and the Elo rating method.

-Design choices are explained in `Methodology/`
+Design choices are explained in `Methodology/`.